harrypower/CHIPdocs/README.md

   * installing Apache and configuring CGI
   * installing Git and setting default username
   * installing the gcc stuff to compile other stuff
+  * installing sSMTP for basic smtp mail sending to gmail